dimitri12482/aws-vpc-terraform/README.md

 # AWS VPC with Subnet using Terraform

-This project focus on designing virtual private cloud that contain private, public subnet and route table to connected to internet gateaway in AWS.
+This project focus on a designing virtual private cloud that contain private, public subnet and route table to connected to the internet gateaway in AWS.

 ![](images/aws-vpc.jpg)